 Over the centuries, Europeans, Mexicans and eventually new Americans farmed, ranched, fished and even briefly tried whaling from shore.
 After several fatal shipwrecks, a lighthouse was built on Año Nuevo Island ½ mile away (its ruins now closed to the public), as well as at Pigeon Point five miles north.

 Hunting sea lions and seals for their furs, skins and blubber became big but tragic business.
 Northern elephant seals, lacking a natural fear of humans, were easy pickings in the ruthless quest for blubber oil, and by the late 1800’s they teetered on the edge of extinction.
 All were feared lost until a tiny group of survivors was discovered on Guadalupe Island off Baja California in 1922.

 POST played an important role in protecting the abundant Año Nuevo area wildlife by purchasing the adjacent 6,400-acre Cloverdale Coastal Ranch in 1997.
-POST donated 900 acres to Butano State Park, connecting the coastal mountains to Año Nuevo State Park and preserving natural wildlife corridors.
-Very recently, POST announced the purchase of a 57-acre Tunitas Creek Beach parcel north of Año Nuevo and plans to jointly develop with San Mateo County a jewel of a beach park accessible to all.
+The organization then donated 900 acres to Butano State Park, connecting the coastal mountains to Año Nuevo State Park and preserving natural wildlife corridors.
+Recently, POST announced the purchase of a 57-acre Tunitas Creek Beach parcel north of Año Nuevo and plans to jointly develop with San Mateo County a jewel of a beach park accessible to all.

 What better way to celebrate the New Year than a visit to Año Nuevo State Park and those otherworldly elephant seals — not to mention migrating whales, sea lions, harbor seals, coyote and, come spring, a gorgeous wildflower bloom.

 September 13, 2023Posted on